 What Is a Sabbatical and Why You Might Need One

-Break from job or church
+A break from a job or church

-Break from job or church
+A break from a job or church

-Extended period of time away from job
+Extended period of time away

-Much shorter break from job
+Much shorter break

-2 months to a year
+2 months to a year; sometimes the return date is unplanned

 Usually 2 weeks